 The whole misery started with one eMail their Professors: “Enclosed the invitation to tender for an interesting and important conference.
 We absolutely have to participate to bring a new topic to the public for our institute.
 Please log in and speak. ” Laura had no idea what to say there.
 "We don't do anything in this area," she had thought.
 Well, there were certainly a few ideas for one or the other research assignment, but so far no results.

 How should you give a complete lecture about this?
 And also good?

-When Laura was done with it and had read and corrected her lecture several times, one thing had become clear to her: what lay before her was an advertisement for her institute.
-So à la, Five-Minute-Terrine 'by Maggi - a great idea!
-"Buy: Brand new, without new content, but in the Maxipack!"
-As a master thesis Laura had never given that in life, she would never have dared.
+When Laura had finished reading her lecture several times and correcting it over and over again, one thing had become clear to her: what was in front of her was an advertising presentation for her institute.
+So à la 'five-minute terrine' from Maggi - great idea!
+“Buy: Brand new, without new content, but in the Maxipack!”
+As a master thesis, Laura would never have given that in life, she would never have dared to do so.
 Professor Cornelius would have ripped that thing around her ears.
 Laura was sure of that.

 When the train stopped in Frankfurt am Main and she alighted in the familiar station, the joy of her arrival in Frankfurt helped her to distract herself, and she thought she had her nerves under control.
 However, when she entered the nearby exhibition hall, her pulse accelerated again, the moisture on her hands increased and the perspiration became as active as indoor cycling in her fitness center.
 No wonder: The huge lecture hall was packed.

 Laura had never spoken to so many people.